-- The annual Individual (non-group) Medicare Advantage Open Enrollment Period is from January 1 to March 31. - During the annual Individual (non-group) Medicare Advantage Open Enrollment Period you can: - Switch to another Medicare Advantage Plan with or without prescription drug coverage. - Disenroll from our plan and obtain coverage through Original Medicare.
+- The annual Individual (non-group) Medicare Advantage Open Enrollment Period is from January 1 to March 31 and also for new Medicare beneficiaries who are enrolled in an MA plan, from the month of entitlement to Part A and Part B until the last day of the 3rd month of entitlement. - During the annual Individual (non-group) Medicare Advantage Open Enrollment Period you can: - o Switch to another Medicare Advantage Plan with or without prescription drug coverage. - o Disenroll from our plan and obtain coverage through Original Medicare.
 If you choose to switch to Original Medicare during this period, you can also join a separate Medicare prescription drug plan at that time. - Ending your group-sponsored Medicare Advantage plan may impact your eligibility for other coverage sponsored by SHBP or mean that you will not be able to re-enroll in your plan in the future.
-Before ending your group-sponsored Medicare Advantage coverage, please call SHBP Member Services at 1-800-610-1863. - If you end your group Medicare Part D coverage, your Senior Rx Plus supplemental coverage will end on the same date. - Your membership will end on the first day of the month after you enroll in a different Medicare Advantage plan or we get your request to switch to Original Medicare.
+Before ending your group-sponsored Medicare Advantage coverage, please call SHBP Member Services at 1-800-610-1863. - If you end your group Medicare Part D coverage, your Senior Rx Plus supplemental coverage will end on the same date.

+Your membership will end on the first day of the month after you enroll in a different Medicare Advantage plan or we get your request to switch to Original Medicare.
 If you also choose to enroll in a Medicare prescription drug plan, your membership in the drug plan will begin the first day of the month after the drug plan gets your enrollment request.